Huntsville Municipal Accommodation Tax Partnership Program (funding and application information)

 I. Funding criteria

 Applicants are eligible to receive up to 75 per cent of eligible and supported costs.

 Government stacking up to 100 per cent is allowed for the Accommodation Tax Partnership Program.
 All potential recipients of assistance under this program must disclose all sources of confirmed and potential government assistance before the start and at the end of the project.

 Financial assistance from government programs may have tax implications for an organization.
 It is recommended that applicants obtain advice from a qualified tax professional.

 Project funding is subject to board approval of funds and to the maintenance of current and forecasted program-related budgetary levels.

-The HMATA will fund based on the alignment of the following criteria:
+The HMATA will fund based on alignment with the following criteria:

-- Need to have 25% of total budget to apply (cash or in-kind)
+- Need to have 25 per cent of total budget to apply (cash or in-kind);

-- Need to provide previous year end financials
+- Need to provide previous year-end financials; and